 For as long as most of us can remember, Friday 13th has been a day steeped in superstition, with people even choosing not to travel or leave the house on the date – just in case…

 Finding out why is trickier than you might think, because there are a whole bunch of unconfirmed theories to wade through as to why Friday 13th is unlucky.
-According to Catholic beliefs, the crucifixion of Jesus Christ took place on Friday 13th, and so it’s associated with bad luck and pain.
-Other myths include Geoffrey Chaucer’s reference that it was bad luck to start a journey on a Friday (mentioned in his Canterbury Tales) and Thomas Lawson’s 1907 book Friday The Thirteenth.
+According to a Catholic tradition, the crucifixion of Jesus Christ took place on Friday 13th, and so it’s associated with bad luck and pain.
+Other possibilities include Geoffrey Chaucer’s reference that it was bad luck to start a journey on a Friday (mentioned in his Canterbury Tales) and Thomas Lawson’s 1907 book Friday The Thirteenth.
 The latter dictates the tale of a fictional stockbroker using the unluckiest day of the year to crash the market; the New York Times soon jumped on the notion of Friday the 13th being an unlucky day.

 One of the most popular theories surrounding why Friday 13th is unlucky comes from the events of Friday 13th October 1307, when there was allegedly a mass arrest and burning of Knights Templars.
-This myth is likely the most popular because authors like Dan Brown have taken advantage of its mystery for their historical fiction.
+This story is likely the most popular because authors like Dan Brown have taken advantage of its mystery for their historical fiction.

 The short answer is that nobody can be certain where the superstitions surrounding why Friday 13th is unlucky come from, but it sure is fun to think of theories!